 Most of it will go toward the skilled labor involved.
 That means choosing an experienced roof installation contractor is the best route to protect your investment and ensure a proper job.

 Sounds simple, right?
-Unfortunately, roofing is an business that requires little more than a pickup, a ladder and some basic tools start, so you have to be careful and diligent in choosing the right roofer for your project.
+Unfortunately, roofing is a business that requires little more than a pickup, a ladder, and some basic tools start, so you have to be careful and diligent in choosing the right roofer for your project.

 Check the availability of your roofer.
 There’s no reason to waste time if they’re booked up for months.
 Make sure to get calls and addresses of past customers, and eliminate any contractor that is hesitant to provide them.

 Do a drive-by inspection of a few of their recent projects.
 If it's a shingle roof, visually make sure that the spaces between individual shingle tabs, known as water gaps, line up laser-straight as they alternate shingle rows.

 Make sure the shingles are trimmed in a clean path along the valleys where they overlap the flashing.
 On the ends of the roof, shingles should also be neatly trimmed so they align with the leading edge of the roof.
 Ragged paths mean poor work.